Lab Sheet 2

 asgnx()=7; //x is assigned with value 7

-The value of the structure variable can be passed as a parameter to a function.
+In C++, when creating a structure variable, the extra struct keyword is not necessary.
+The value or reference of the structure variable can be passed as an argument to a function.
 For example

 {